andycranston/syncdir/README.md

-# syncdir - an expect script to keep a remote directory updated with changes made in a local directory
+# syncdir - synchronise file content from a local directory to remote directory using an automated sftp session

 ## Setup